AubreyC/aircraft_longi/Aircraft_Longitudinal.md

 ## Control

+Run `run_simu.m` matlab script, and change the section to define the desired trajectory (altitude and speed)

 ### Picth controller

 **Picth step response on real system:**
 ![alt text](images/PID_pitch_real.png)

+**Limitation:**

+- Pitch response should be improved (too long)
-**Limitation:** There is no saturation on the elevator, this should be added and taken into account in the controller
+- There is no saturation on the elevator, this should be added and taken into account in the controller

 ### Altitude and Speed controller: Total Energy Control System